Suicidal feelings in children and young people

 - Becoming isolated or secretive when not usually.

 Sometimes there are no noticeable warning signs that someone is planning to end their life.
-The circumstances leading up to a suicide attempt are different for everybody, and the reasons may never be fully explained or understood.

 What precautions can parents and carers take to help prevent suicide?